npm-simplified/simplified/docs/content.md

 Required.
 The content type slug.

--- (string) `status`

-The content status.

--- (array) `status__in`

-An array of statuses to base the return contents at.

--- (array) `status__not_in`
+-- (array) `within`

-An array of content statuses where the return contents statuses must not be on the list.
+Optional.
+An array of content ID where the return results must be within the specified list.

--- (int) `parent`

-The content parent id.

--- (int) `parent__in`
+-- (array) `not__within`

-An array of content IDs where the parent of the return contents.
+Optional.
+An array of content ID which should be excluded in the query.

 -- (int) `page`

+Optional.
 The page number use as the start position in the query.

 -- (int) `perPage`

+Optional.
 The number of items of the return contents.

-*Note:*
-The query filters varies depending on the define fields of content type type.
-You may use the preset query filters of the default types.

-##### Content type of type `content`

--- (int) `author`

-The content author

--- (array) `author__in`

-An array of author IDs where the return results are base at.

--- (array) `within`

-An array of content IDs where the return results are base at.

--- (array) `not__within`

-An array of content IDs where the result results id is not among the list.
+// @todo: Define how queries are set.

 #### @returns: